 Quicken Won't Download or Update Bank Transactions

 Several issues could be causing your Quicken finance software to fail at downloading and updating transactions, from issues with account settings to server maintenance at your financial institution.
 These common issues and suggestions can help resolve these issues when Quicken isn't updating your transactions correctly.

 No Internet Connection

 The first thing to do is check to make sure you have a working internet connection by visiting a website, such as Google or Bing.
 If you're able to connect to a site and perform a search, then your internet connection is likely not the problem.

 Financial Institution Servers Are Offline

 If you're having trouble downloading transactions, next look to the financial institution you're trying to connect to.
 There may be a problem on their end.
 If so, banks and online brokerages will post a notice on their website or send out an email alert to customers if they will be performing any maintenance that will impact access to your data.

 Incorrect Account Settings in Quicken

-Did you recently change your financial institution account password through their website?
-Has there been any suspicious activity or other security concern with your account that may have prompted the financial institution to reset your password or lock your account?
+Also, find out if there was any suspicious activity or other security concern with your account that may have prompted the financial institution to reset your password or lock your account.
 If you're unsure but cannot access your account, contact their customer support for assistance.